 Make Fast Cash On A Home Sale

-Sellers can use real estate option contracts to make quick cash.
+Sellers can use real estate option contracts to make quick cash at the beginning of the transaction.
 In a standard sale, the buyer typically requires an inspection period and time to process their mortgage.
 That means the seller has to wait until escrow closes, usually 30 to 45 days, to put any cash in their pocket.
-With an option contract, the seller collects the non-refundable option fee immediately when the option contract is signed.
+With an option contract, the seller collects the non-refundable option fee immediately or within a few days of when the option contract is signed.

 Lock In A Future Buyer While Staying In The Home A While Longer